Join Casino App, Gambling Arbitrations: Class Action Alternatives

 Below, you’ll find a summary of each investigation, including which companies, games and apps are involved; who could be affected; and which laws may be getting violated.
 Each summary will also include a link to a secure form where affected consumers can sign up to join others taking action.
 It doesn’t cost anything to sign up.

-Online Social Casino Apps: Current Legal Investigations
+Online Social Casino and Gambling Platforms: Current Legal Investigations

 -